alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 * ~~Complete the fist test~~
 * ~~Study EasyMock to create the example of init, mock, verify and captureargs~~
 * ~~Create branch test in technologias (rebase commits)~~
-* add code in the post
+* ~~add code in the post~~
-* Describe the test and how to run with maven
+* ~~Describe the test and how to run with maven~~
+* Study or try to put lines in the markdown
+* Add lines in the code to explain all the parts (Mock, replay, verify)
-* Add some link to build gradle test
+* Add gradle cmd test with `or`
+* Show the code to implementation to test pass
-* Add some link to easyMock test description
+* Add some link to EasyMock official docs
+* Add second test section
+* Explain that this test is according to bussiness rules
+* List the business rules and validations
+* Explain how to create the next tests or find the test that are missing
+* Add a section of line coverage
+* ~~Add a code example in the github tecnologias_java~~
 * Add Section describing the version used in the example
-* Add second test
-* Explain how to create the next tests
-* Add a section of line coverage
+* Add a link to github example
-* Add a code example in the github tecnologias_java
+* Review the writing
+* ask to someone review

+  next
-* Explain how to run the test and debug
+* Explain how to debug a test and how can be usefull
 * Explain how the mock work and can be used (only mainly features)
-* Review the writing
 * Create a post of Junit 4 and 5
 * Create a post of EasyMock (Explain all features and limitations)
 * Add TODO to new posts with a task to put link to the new posts